achrovisual/portfolio/README.md

 yarn dev
 ```

-Open http://localhost:3000 with your browser to see the result.
+Open <http://localhost:3000> in your browser to see the result.

 You can start editing the page by modifying src/app/page.tsx.
 The page auto-updates as you edit the file.